Grigory Teplov and the Sodomy Case in 18th-Century Russia

 According to professors who worked at the Academy, Teplov’s leadership was poor.
 People expected the head of the institution to reconcile scholars and defuse conflicts.
 Teplov did the opposite: he intensified hostility among scientists and was constantly quarrelling with everyone himself.

-Once, an anonymous pamphlet appeared at the Academy — a text with no signature.
+Once, an anonymous pamphlet appeared at the Academy – a text with no signature.
 The pamphlet mocked and exposed scholars and sharply criticised Teplov himself.
 Teplov suspected the poet Vasily Trediakovsky and decided he recognised him by his writing style.
-After that, Teplov attacked Trediakovsky in two senses at once: he filed an official complaint about “improper behaviour”, and he summoned him and “threatened to stab him with his sword”.
+After that, Teplov went after Trediakovsky in two ways at once: he filed an official complaint about “improper behaviour”, and he summoned him and “threatened to stab him with his sword”.

-Teplov’s sharpest and longest conflict was with Mikhail Lomonosov — a giant of the Russian Enlightenment, often likened to a one-man blend of Benjamin Franklin and Isaac Newton: a leading scientist and reformer who helped shape Russia’s academic world.
+Teplov’s sharpest and longest conflict was with Mikhail Lomonosov.
 Lomonosov grew so exhausted by the constant quarrels that he appealed directly to the empress, asking Elizabeth to free him and the other academics from “Teplov’s yoke”.
 But Teplov’s connections at court were stronger, and the complaint went nowhere, and his colleagues had to put up with the situation.
 Over time, the fiercest clashes did subside somewhat, although resentment toward Teplov remained.

 Teplov’s Service in Little Russia (Malorossiya)